BlakeRain/blakerain.com/content/blog/album-of-the-year-2025/index.md

 <!--more-->

 In 2025 I stopped using Spotify, and now fully self-host my music on [Navidrome].
-The final push came in the form of an [AMG] post in July, where they talk about issues with Spotify's payments to artists and increasing interest in AI-generated music.
+The final push came in the form of an [AMG] post in July, in which they talk about issues with Spotify's payments to artists and their increasing interest in serving AI-generated music.

 This has meant that I've had to purchase a lot more music in 2025, mostly from favourite artists, but also from some bands where I've previously only listened to a track or two.
 Scanning through